emkodelirdi/AssetReuploader/README.md

   ![image](https://github.com/user-attachments/assets/55105aff-a8a2-48c5-93ae-6bc271f56e6d)

 - Make sure this is the correct API key for the group you have selected, or for your profile if Upload To Group is turned off

-- Run ImageUploader.exe to start the program, and then you're good to go!

 ![image](https://github.com/user-attachments/assets/a4b8bc18-fbce-4574-bd1f-602a1526a688)